Facebook iconMarket Sizing for Startups: How to Calculate TAM, SAM & SOM

 What is Market Size?

-Market size refers to the total demand for a product or service within a specific industry or target audience.
+Market size refers to the total demand for a product or service within a defined industry or target audience.
 It represents the potential revenue opportunity available to a business and serves as a foundation for strategic decision-making.

 • Validates business potential – Ensures there's enough demand before investing heavily.